Updated:

 Martin Luther King evidences transformational leadership through his possession of the capacity to set visions and inspirations that served the best interest of his followers.
 He could assess situations in the society he lived in with the view of facilitating the formulation of strategies for increasing positive outcomes.
 Such skills are important in enabling leaders to guarantee adequate and effective communication of success strategies and visions to all their followers.
 Communication is critical in building good relationships.
 Indeed, from 1957 to 1968, Martin Luther King had traveled more than 6,000,000 miles delivering speeches in 2,500 times (Waldschmidt-Nelson, 2012).
 He also wrote many articles and books with the objective of disseminating information on his vision, mission, and objectives geared towards a society of equals.
 This achievement evidences his appreciation that the transformation of the American society could not occur without clear and precise communication.
 In fact, his communication theme was always well articulated.
 He spoke on issues related to injustice and discrimination during protests and civil disobedience actions.

 Transformational leadership builds on theoretical paradigms that emphasize the role of Emotional Intelligence (EI) in enhancing leadership.
 For example, according to Mitrabinda, Hii, and Goo (2012), EI can prompt leaders to deploy transformational behaviors.
-However, only leaders who possess a high degree of emotional intelligence can accurately perceive and evaluate the extent of achieving their subordinates or followers’ anticipations.
+However, only leaders who possess a high degree of emotional intelligence can accurately perceive and evaluate the extent of achieving their subordinate’s or followers’ anticipations.
 Arguably, this goal is achieved through the transformational motivation leadership sub-component.
 In fact, Martin Luther King motivated his followers to participate in civil disobedience and other nonviolent activism as the key vehicle for attracting global attention on issues concerning oppression, injustices, and racism.
-The respect for his call of 250,000 people to engage in a match to Washington, DC, after delivering his ‘I have a dream’ speech evidences Martin Luther King’s possession of transformational motivation.
-In the speech, he envisioned an American society that accommodated all people without any form of isolation, prejudice, or ethnic disparities.
-He foresaw a situation where Negroes would have equal political participation and inclusion in all occupations.
-In 1963, he demonstrated this transformation dream when he led the Birmingham diplomatic protests.

 Comparable to Martin Luther King, Winston Churchill inspired his followers, right from his early career as a war correspondent to his political calling as a member of the national assembly, and later as a Prime Minister.
 Churchill went to Cuba in 1895 to capture the Cuban struggle for independence through its war with Spain (Steagall, 2015).
-He served in Bombay, India, in the rank of a Calvary Officer between 1896 and 1897.
+He served in Bombay, India, at the rank of a Calvary Officer between 1896 and 1897.
 In 1898, he received a transfer where he was sent to Egypt.
 Here, he directly fought in the Omdurman war in Sudan.
 However, in 1899, he officially resigned from the military career.
 Nevertheless, he participated in the Boer War as a journalist reporting to the London Morning Post in 1900 (Read, 2016).
 During the war, he encountered considerable adventures.
 His courageous and captivating escape rendered him popular.
 Upon coming back home in 1900, he was considered a hero, a situation that marked the beginning of his political career path.

 In fact, the two leaders were energetic in ensuring that other people (followers) achieved the expected outcomes.
 However, unlike Martin Luther King, Winston Churchill believed in himself as opposed to his followers.
 For example, Winston Churchill did not want to take the usual military career path, which would have involved his promotion in various ranks in preparation for future leadership roles (Steagall, 2015).
 Martin Luther King had a rich academic background and a career profile as a Baptist religious leader.
 Mahatma Gandhi inspired his strategy of peaceful protests and civil disobedience.
 Hence, he did not specifically believe in his abilities.
 Instead, he looked upon others for success.
 This strategy contradicted Winston Churchill’s leadership technique, despite both possessing high emotional intelligence and the ability to build strong interest among their followers.
 To this extent, Winston Churchill’s leadership differed from the transformational leadership approach adopted by Martin Luther King.
 Arguably, Winston Churchill was a charismatic leader.

 Charismatic leaders depend entirely on their convictions coupled with the commitment to advance their administrative paths.
 Even though the two exhibit similar qualities to transformational leaders, charismatic leaders support the status quo (Spisak et al., 2015).
-Indeed, while Martin Luther King was transformational akin to his struggle to orient his audience and followers to his vision of an equal society, he exhibited some charismatic straits.
+Indeed, while Martin Luther King was transformational akin to his struggle to orient his audience and followers to his vision of an equal society, he exhibited some charismatic traits.
 He deployed his oratory skills or effective communication ability to drive change in American society.
 The persuasive ability of charismatic leadership came into play, despite his focus on the transformation of Negroes’ lives.
 However, Winston Churchill supported the status quo.

 Western Europe was under German attacks in 1940.
 The then Prime Minister, Neville Chamberlain, decided to resign.
 King George VI requested Churchill to become the Prime Minister in such a trying and challenging moment (Steagall, 2015).
 In respect to the status quo of the need for the region to have no power and leadership vacuum, he accepted the request.
 Indeed, he wanted to accommodate all people in power, a situation that compelled him to establish a coalition government with conservative, labor, and liberal political formations.
 This way, Churchill focused on ensuring that Britain did not suffer internal wrangles while also being attacked externally.
 The ultimate goal was to enhance peace as the status quo.
 For instance, despite the many challenges and struggles in his political career, Churchill is renowned for his role as the Prime Minister during the Second World War.
 After WWII, he campaigned for peaceful coexistence among the warring people.
 Although he had been defeated in the elections by the Labor Party in 1945, Churchill was later reelected as the Prime Minister in 1951 before retiring in 1955.